 9. Dilly-dallying or indecisiveness

 Procrastination results from not planning and organising your work.
 No point postponing it.
-It only adds to the pile of work to be dealt with.
-Rather do it asap and get it over with.
+If it has to be done then rather do it asap and get it over with than pushing it for later.
+That only adds to the pile of work to be dealt with.

 10. Watching TV / social media to fill time gaps

 This is the topper!
 Don’t get into the habit of watching TV because there’s nothing else to do or you’re bored.
 Sitting mindlessly and watching reruns or scrolling through the various social media sites can result in losing precious time.
 First check if all the taksks for the day are over and only then relax or take a break.

 Reading and rereading emails may make you ‘look’ busy but, it’s wasting your time if you can’t take the required action.
 It’s another form of procrastinating.
 Deal with it or move on.

 If you are headed towards a particular area and if you plan your chores or work, then it can be done at the same time.
 This saves you from making multiple trips to the same place or area.
 Like when visiting the supermarket, make a list of things to buy so it can be done in one trip instead of planning a trip again after a few days.